xray-imaging/DMagic/docs/source/usage.rst

         init         Create configuration file
-        show         Show user and experiment info from the APS schedule tag          Update user info EPICS PVs with info from the APS schedule
+        show         Show user and experiment info from the APS schedule tag          Update user info EPICS PVs with info from the APS schedule create       Create a DM experiment on Sojourner and add users from the scheduling system email        Send data-access email with Globus link to all users on the DM experiment

 To access all options::